Susie Labry

 - As far as prisons, I think prisons should be cast and graded and segregated according to specific crimes.
 The lighter crimes I am for restoration if proven they can become better citizens.
 Strong pardon and parole system, but strict and careful consideration.
 Many jailed that don't need to be there.
 Many out that need to be jailed.
 Repetition intolerable.

 - Strong, mighty strong military defense system.
 A central intelligence in DC, but a central intelligence in every local area.
 Nationally DC controlled.
-Strong supporter of all of the Police.
+Strong supporter of all of the Police, especially Sheriffs

 - Support for citizens to own arms.
 Criminals own them any way.
 Some arms control and licensing but not removal.
 Basically NRA.